coda/packs-sdk/docs/guides/basics/data-types.md

 ### People

 The [`Person`][Person] value hint can be used to @-reference a Coda user account.
 This hint can be applied to `Object` values, where the object has a property that specifies the user's email address.
-The email address must be contained within the property of the object that is listed as its `id` within the schema definition, and that property must be marked as `required`.
+The email address must be contained within the property of the object that is listed as its `idProperty` within the schema definition, and that property must be marked as `required`.

 ```ts
 const MyPersonSchema = coda.makeObjectSchema({